Approximating $f$-Divergences with Rank Statistics: Experiments

 \paragraph{Experimental setup and evaluation.}

-We ran the proposed center--outward rank--proximal transport (CO-RPT) directly in pixel space on CelebA.
-We randomly selected $M=1000$ images from the CelebA training folder, center-cropped and resized them to $64\times 64$, and mapped pixel intensities to $[0,1]$; each image was then flattened to $\mathbb{R}^{3HW}$ with $H=W=64$.
-Unless stated otherwise, we used the Jensen--Shannon generator ($f=\mathrm{JS}$) with trust-region parameter $\eta=0.5$ and $3$ inner extragradient steps per outer iteration.
+We ran the proposed center-outward rank-proximal transport (CO-RPT) directly in pixel space on CIFAR-10.
+We randomly selected $M=1000$ images from the CIFAR-10 training set, upsampled them to $64\times 64$ using bicubic interpolation with antialiasing, and mapped pixel intensities to $[0,1]$; each image was then flattened to $\mathbb{R}^{3HW}$ with $H=W=64$.
+We used the Jensen--Shannon generator ($f=\mathrm{JS}$) with trust-region parameter $\eta=0.5$ and $3$ inner extragradient steps per outer iteration.
 We initialized $N=M$ particles from a Gaussian matched to the mean and marginal standard deviation of the whitened target features, and iterated CO-RPT for $T=20000$ outer steps.
-We linearly annealed the rank resolution from $K=96$ to $K=224$, the rank-smoothing temperature from $\tau=0.30$ to $0.07$, and the outer step size from $\varepsilon=0.16$ to $0.10$, while clipping per-particle updates to a maximum norm of $c=0.30$.
+We linearly annealed the rank resolution from $K=64$ to $K=160$, the rank-smoothing temperature from $\tau=0.30$ to $\tau=0.07$, and the outer step size from $\varepsilon=0.16$ to $\varepsilon=0.10$, while clipping per-particle updates to a maximum norm of $c=0.30$.
+We also used a small angular blending parameter $\beta_{\mathrm{angle}}=0.01$.